Cranachan is a traditional Scottish dessert that’s very quick and easy to make.

 - Use a heavy bottomed pan for toasting the oats.
 It will take about 5-8 minutes for the oats to turn golden.
 Keep an eye on them – they can burn very, very quickly.
 When the oats are ready, transfer to a bowl and allow them to cool down.

 - As much as I usually like to stick to tradition, I couldn’t resist trying the Scottish food writer and 1991 Masterchef winner Sue Lawrence’s little twist of adding grated chocolate and finely chopped nuts to the hot oats.
 It was delicious – but then again, chocolate and raspberries are a match made in heaven, aren’t they?
-My chocolate and raspberry brownies are the proof!
+My chocolate and raspberry brownies are proof of this! but of course if you prefer, you can absolutely leave out the chocolate.

 - Cranachan was originally made to celebrate the arrival of the raspberry harvest in the Summer, but Cranachan has been served as part of Burns Night celebrations in Scotland for many years now – which of course is in January!
 If for whatever reason fresh raspberries aren’t available, blackberries could be used instead.